isomerpages/nhg-ohrpp/_publications/Tissue Compliance Circulars.md

 variant: tiptap
 description: ""
 ---
-<p>In an effort to educate the NHG research community on the Human Tissue
+<p>In an effort to educate the NHG Health research community on the Human
-Framework, the Tissue Secretariat have initiated a publication series called “Tissue Compliance Circular” for tissue custodians and individuals involved in tissue banking activities.</p>
+Tissue Framework, the Tissue Secretariat have initiated a publication series called “Tissue Compliance Circular” for tissue custodians and individuals involved in tissue banking activities.</p>
 <p>The Circulars are organized by their release dates.</p>
 <p><strong>NOTE</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>These Circulars are access-restricted to NHG Staff only.</strong>
+<p><strong>These Circulars are access-restricted to NHG Health Staff only.</strong>
 </p>
 </li>
 <li>
-<p><strong>NHG-Intranet access is required before they can be downloaded.</strong>
+<p><strong>NHG Health-Intranet access is required before they can be downloaded.</strong>
 </p>
 </li>
 </ul>